Why are Avocados Healthy?

 They are also full of phytosterols like beta-sitosterol, stigmasterol and campesterol that can reduce LDL cholesterol levels in your blood and have other powerful inflammation reducing properties.

 Diseases of inflammation such as arthritis and osteoporosis often respond well to more phytosterols in the diet.
-Hass avocados were recently tested at 76 mg of beta-sitosterol per hundred grams but coldpressed avocado oil like this is an even more concentrated source.
+Hass avocados were recently tested at 76 mg of beta-sitosterol per hundred grams but coldpressed avocado oil like this one I use is an even more concentrated source.

 Along with omega-9 fats and phytosterols, avocados also contain the essential omega-3 fat alpha-linolenic acid and rare polyhydroxylated fatty alcohols (PSAs), proven to reduce UV damage and inflammation in your skin.